 Aimed at developing curious minds, this book combines SOLO Taxonomy with current theories on how students learn and effective pedagogies.
 It investigates the increasing complexity of the science capability of gathering and interpreting data through a series of simple paired experiments in contexts that are familiar to students.

-Story Seekers is designed to lift reluctant readers’ literacy skills through easy-reading, high-interest texts and that can engage learners with a background other than English.
-Written at a 7-year-old reading level, the chapter books have strong appeal to 10- to 12-year-old readers.
-The Activity Book has teaching ideas and cross-curricular activities that build on the chapter books.
+Story Seekers is designed to lift reluctant readers’ literacy skills through easy-reading, high-interest texts and engage learners with a background other than English.
+Written at an approximately 7-year-old reading level, the books have a strong appeal to 10- to 12-year old readers.
+The Activity Book offers teaching ideas and cross-curricular activities.

 Research showing many boys are disengaged from the process of writing has laid down the challenge; Writing Success for Boys responds.
 Boys won’t be able to resist its inclusive, purposeful writing programme, which puts fun and creativity at centre stage.
 This resource cleverly connects the dots between boys and literacy, engagement in literacy, the rhythm of learning and master teaching.